Schuylkill Navy: Current members

 Established in 1867 and located at No. 5 Boathouse Row, Crescent Boat Club was one of the first members of the Schuylkill Navy.
 The club began to be known as Crescent when Pickwick Barge Club and Iona Barge Club merged.
 Crescent won the double sculls in the first National Association of Amateur Oarsmen regatta, currently known as the USRowing Club National Championships.
 After World War II, the club, like many others on Boathouse Row, suffered a dramatic decrease in membership and turned the operation of the boathouse over to the La Salle Rowing Association, which controlled it from 1951 to 1960.
 By 1974 the boathouse was vacant, and was not returned to prosperity until it came under the reins of John Wilkins.
-The club is now affiliated with Thomas Jefferson University's rowing team and Roman Catholic High School rowing team, which supplies most of Crescent's summer rowing membership.
+The club is now affiliated with Thomas Jefferson University's rowing team and Harriton High School rowing team.
 Crescent has the smallest membership to the Schuylkill Navy on Boathouse Row.